Pugnatorr/ReportShield/README.md

 **1.C.1.2 OKR 1 Metric(s) with Experiment(s)**
 **2.)
 Metrics and experiments:**
 To attain 90% user satisfaction rate.
-Report Sheild will conduct a usability study with 1,000 participants from diverse demographics.
+Report Shield will conduct a usability study with 1,000 participants from diverse demographics.
 The study will involve a survey and observing the participants interacting with the Report Shield platform.
 **Metrics:**
 User satisfaction score on survey:
 Sample questions:
 “On a scale of 1-10, how satisfied are you with the ease of reporting the issue?”
-“On a scale of 1-10, how secure did you feel in your anonymity when using Report Sheild?”
+“On a scale of 1-10, how secure did you feel in your anonymity when using Report Shield?”
-“On a scale of 1-10, how likely are you to recommend Report Sheild to others?
+“On a scale of 1-10, how likely are you to recommend Report Shield to others?
 Success metric: 90% of users report the average of the survey as 8/10 or higher.
 Task Completion Rate:
 Users must successfully complete a report in 5 minutes.